PIMA COUNTY RECORDER

 • You can also return your ballot in person at any Early Voting Site or at any Vote Center on Election Day.

-Returning your Early Ballot
+Return your Early Ballot

 • Mail to Pima County Recorder - P.O.
-Box 3145, Tucson AZ 85702-3145
+Box 3145, Tucson AZ 85702-3145.

-• Deliver in person to 240 N. Stone Avenue in Tucson
+• Deliver in person to 240 N. Stone Avenue in Tucson.

-• Drop it off at any Early Voting Site
+• Drop it off at any Early Voting Site.

 • Drop it off at any Pima County polling place on Election Day.

-Ballots must be returned by 7:00 PM on election day.
+Ballots must be returned by 7 p.m. on election day.

 Early Voting Sites